-Raj Chetty’s American Dream
+The Economist Who Would Fix the American Dream

 But in the crimson sectors of Chetty’s atlas, the problem is both the absence of opportunity and the presence of its opposite: swift currents that can drag a person down.
 There are, in these places, a few narrow paths to success, and 99 ways to falter.
 Jones made it through high school despite living in a shelter, and was accepted to Western Carolina University with financial aid.
 But she decided not to go, in part because she couldn’t imagine leaving her struggling mother and sister behind to live on a campus three hours away.
 Last winter, the three of them left Charlotte, and the prospects that were beginning to open up for Jones there, and moved to New Jersey, where she grew up.
 When I last spoke with her, she’d found work at an Amazon warehouse.

 One Friday evening, I was in Chetty’s Stanford office when a ballerina arrived.
 Sanvi, Chetty’s 3-year-old daughter, wore a pink tutu with matching hair ribbons and tights.
 She declined—vigorously—the white sweater offered to ward off the evening chill.
 Chetty and I had spent hours discussing his research, but when the nanny dropped Sanvi off, it marked the end of the day.
 Chetty gathered his things and whisked her up in his arms.
-“Hold me properly, Apa,” Sanvi admonished.
+“Hold me properly, Appa,” Sanvi admonished.
 Outside, we got into Chetty’s aging silver Acura and headed to an Indonesian restaurant for takeout.
 Sanvi bubbled with enthusiasm.
 “I want to be a fairy princess,” she announced from the back seat.
 “Can I be a fairy princess?”
 Chetty glanced in the rearview mirror and assured Sanvi that when she grows up, she can be whatever she wants.

 After stopping for the food, we pulled up to a light-brown ranch house, with beautiful plantings out front.
 Inside, the house was clearly Sanvi’s.
 Taking a seat in the open kitchen, I was surrounded by a tapestry of exuberant finger paintings taped to the walls, interspersed with pages neatly torn from coloring books (penguins, parrots, bunnies, each splashed with color).
 A pair of persimmon trees were fruiting out back.